chainflip-io/chainflip-eth-contracts/README.md

 We use solhint and prettier for the solidity code and black for the python code.
 A general check is performed also in CI.

-To locally do a general check on both solidity and python code:
+To locally do a general check on both solidity and python code: (please ensure you have poetry installed)

 ```bash
 yarn lint